 Plastic umbrella materials are either made of Eva, PVC, or POE fabrics.
 They are used to make clear umbrellas that fall into the fashion category.
 The plastic material makes it easy to customize colors and designs.

 The PVC material is super durable and has an excellent ability to resist distortions.
-Umbrella manufacturers love the versatility, cost-effectiveness, waterproof nature, and the longevity of this material.
+Umbrella manufacturers love the versatility, cost-effectiveness, waterproof nature, and longevity of this material.
 PVC umbrellas are less costly because of the production of the fabric takes less energy.

 The downside is that PVC fabric can shrink when it becomes too hot or during storage.
 Manufacturers use talcum powder inside to minimize this problem.
 POE is also a better alternative.